 Many family travellers assume that Bangkok, Thailand is far from family-friendly.
 This is why so many families avoid Thailand’s capital city at all costs.
 From local ladyboys to late-night clubs, how could the crazy city of Bangkok ever be considered a family-friendly destination?

 Well, guess what, Bangkok is actually way more family-oriented that you can imagine!
-Sure, there are areas of the city that are not suitable for youngins’, but there is plenty to see and do that the entire family will enjoy, even young children.
+Sure, there are areas of the city that are not suitable for youngins’, but there is plenty to see and do in Bankgok that the entire family will enjoy, even young children.
 After staying busy with these fun attractions and activities, you’ll certainly change your tune about the city’s family-friendliness.

 Southeast Asia’s Largest Aquarium

 Most families travelling to Bangkok spend the majority of their time sightseeing outdoors, but sometimes that’s not an option.
 Especially if you’re planning your trip during Bangkok’s rainy season, you’ll need to resort to some indoor activities now and again.
 One of the best of these is the Sea Life Bangkok Ocean World Aquarium.

 As the largest aquarium in all of SE Asia, you can expect to be wowed as soon as you walk through the Sea Life doors.
 The aquarium covers an impressive 10,000 meters of space, houses hundreds of unique marine species, and contains over 5 million litres of water.